The Wind (Warren Zevon album)

 The Wind is the twelfth and final studio album by American singer-songwriter Warren Zevon.
 The album was released on August 26, 2003, by Artemis Records.
 Zevon began recording the album shortly after he was diagnosed with inoperable pleural mesothelioma (a cancer of the lining of the lung), and it was released just two weeks before his death on September 7, 2003.
 The album was awarded the Grammy Award for Best Contemporary Folk Album, and "Disorder in the House", performed by Zevon with Bruce Springsteen, won the Grammy for Best Rock Vocal Performance (Group or Duo).
 Songs from the album were nominated for an additional three Grammys.

 Recording and release

-Upon learning of his cancer diagnosis, Zevon determined to record a final studio album.
-His record label gave him a large budget to record, and he got assistance from several high-profile musicians and friends.
+Upon learning of his cancer diagnosis, Zevon became determined to record a final studio album.
+His record label gave him a large budget to record, and he got assistance from high-profile friends such as Bruce Springsteen, Don Henley, Emmylou Harris, Tom Petty, Jackson Browne, and Billy Bob Thornton.
 Zevon was inspired to include a Bob Dylan cover after Dylan performed several of his songs in concert in 2002.

 Critical reception

-The record was regarded by Robert Christgau as "one of those nearness-of-death albums", along with Mississippi John Hurt's Last Sessions (1972), Bob Dylan's Time Out of Mind (1997), Neil Young's Prairie Wind (2005), and Johnny Cash's American VI: Ain't No Grave (2010).
+The record was regarded by Robert Christgau as "one of those nearness-of-death albums", along with Mississippi John Hurt's Last Sessions (1972), Neil Young's Prairie Wind (2005), and Johnny Cash's American VI: Ain't No Grave (2010).

 Track listing

+All tracks written by Jorge Calderón and Warren Zevon, except where indicated.